 Remember the beetles lay eggs in early summer.

-The eggs hatch in the middle of the summer.
+The small grubs hatch in the middle of the summer.

-GrubEx works by preventing eggs from maturing and hatching, so you want to apply it late in the spring and be sure it is present in the soil through mid-summer.
+GrubEx works as a preventative by preventing eggs from maturing and hatching, so you want to apply it late in the spring and be sure it is present in the soil through mid-summer.

-One application can last for as long as four months.
+One application can last for about four months.